PDS4 Instrument Type (CTLI) Data Dictionary User’s Guide

 The Instrument Type Data Dictionary provides a way to classify instrument types.
 It also allows for similar types to be connected to each other to aid in search.
 This dictionary is only for use in instrument context products and so should only be used by PDS personnel when creating context products to associate with archive bundles.

-How to Include the CTLI Local Data Dictionary in a PDS4 Label
+How to Include the Instrument Type Data Dictionary in a PDS4 Label

 <Instrument>